 With its beautiful beaches and abundance of warm sunshine, Mexico has always been a destination for travelers looking for a little rest and relaxation.
 But, the country also has plenty of options for active travelers too, including some great places to go hiking.
-We've compiled a list of our favorite trails, just in case you want to stretch your legs some while vacationing south of the border.
+We've compiled a list of our favorite trails, just in case you want to go for a walk and stretch your legs while vacationing south of the border.
 Here are six can't miss hikes to do in Mexico.

 01 of 06

 If you're up for an epic challenge, head to northwest Mexico to La Barranca del Cobre, better known as Copper Canyon.
 This amazing destination is rugged, wild, and mostly undeveloped, with the canyon itself spreading out across more than 10,000 square miles.
 And at 5500 feet in depth, it is deeper than even the Grand Canyon, making the rim-to-rim hike a significant undertaking.

 Many of the trails are not well marked, but that is part of what makes exploring the region such an adventure.
 Guided trips are available for those who prefer it.
 To beat the summer heat and heavy rains of early autumn, the best time to visit is November through March.